full sun, part sun

 Companion Planting and Design

-Plant cotoneaster in rock gardens and perennial borders as a ground cover.
+Grow cotoneaster in rock gardens and perennial borders as a ground cover.
 They also look good in front of taller shrubs such as lilacs and spireas.
-Cotoneaster can be grown to cover a slope or cascade over a rock wall.
+Grow cotoneaster to cover a slope or cascade over a rock wall.

 Cranberry cotoneaster (C. apiculatus) is a popular species version.
 ‘Peking’ cotoneaster is an erect version that can grow to 4 feet tall if not pruned.
 It has black berries and red foliage in fall.
 ‘Tom Thumb’ is a low growing variety that stays dwarf and has glossy dark green leaves that turn a vibrant red in fall.
 ‘Hessei’ grows 18 inches tall and spreads horizontally with good resistance to insects and diseases.